jwodder/outgoing/README.rst

 Python API
 ----------

-Outgoing provides the following functions for constructing e-mail senders:
+``outgoing`` provides the following functions for constructing e-mail sender objects.
+Once you have a sender object, simply use it in a context manager to open it up, and then call its ``send()`` method with each ``email.message.EmailMessage`` object you want to send.
+See the examples at the top of the README for examples.

 .. code:: python